 The Working Group on Combating Violence (WGCV) which is chaired by the Director of Social Welfare and comprises representatives from various government departments, Hospital Authority and non-governmental organizations, is responsible for mapping out strategies and approaches to address the problem of spouse / cohabitant battering and sexual violence.
-With the support of the WGCV, the Social Welfare Department has developed this website on services for victims (irrespective of their gender, race or sexual orientation) of child abuse, spouse / cohabitant battering and sexual violence in Hong Kong to facilitate access to relevant information by concerned departments, agencies and individuals.
+With the support of the WGCV, the Social Welfare Department has developed this website on services for victims (irrespective of their gender, race or sexual orientation) of child maltreatment, spouse / cohabitant battering and sexual violence in Hong Kong to facilitate access to relevant information by concerned departments, agencies and individuals.

 We hope that this website can help you better understand the services for victims and find the appropriate services and assistance when necessary.

-The target groups covered in this website include victims of child abuse, spouse / cohabitant battering and sexual violence and their family members.
+The target groups covered in this website include victims of child maltreatment, spouse / cohabitant battering and sexual violence and their family members.
 For information on "Services for Prevention and Handling of Elder Abuse", please browse here to Services for the Elderly of Social Welfare Department Homepage.

 Objectives of Services on Victim Support